 (note, if you are coming from Colorado via Dinosaur National Monument, you would be turning left/south from Highway 40 to Highway 88).

 - Continue onto Seep Ridge Rd drive about 54 miles south on Seep Ridge Road.

-- Keep going past test pit and first mine area on your left
+- Keep going past test pit and first mine area on your right

 - cross the county line into Grand county and the paved road ends.

 - Keep going and you come to a horse corral on your left and the PR Springs turnoff, go down this road and stay to the left this will take you down into the camp ground cross a cattle guard keep going pass the spigot and an old chimney from the CCC days

 Look at a Google Map of the northern route.